prebombo/helldivers-2-CT/README.md

 # helldivers-2-CT
-A lot of HD2 merged tables
+A lot of HD2 merged tables with the best scripts I found.